ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 Connects to KurrentDB.
 Credentials are supplied through the `connectionConfig`'s `url` parameter.

+A new write request will be executed every `20` ms or `500` events, whichever happens first.
+You can override event count/write timing with `batchConfigs`.
+[Example 1](#configuring-the-connection)

 ---

 ## Examples

 ### Configuring the connection

 Basic connection configuration for KurrentDB.
+Optionally, set `batchConfigs` to control how frequently writes are issued.
+In this example, a write request is executed whenever `500` milliseconds pass or `5000` events are accumulated—whichever comes first.

 **Input:**
 ```json